archriss/TYPO3-arc_parsermjml/README.md

 - Select the style file and convert (existing files can be overrided)

 Remember to request appId + public/secret key on mjml.io

+# Example

+There's some example in Resources/Public/Example directory.

+Interesting files for convertion are located in Partials folder.